hstdesigns/frontend-nanodegree-mobile-portfolio/README.md

 - [Changelog](#changelog)

 ## Features
-- **60fps** scrolling experience
+- consistent frame-rate at **60fps** when scrolling
-- PageSpeed score of 100 for mobile user experience :)
+- *index.html* achieves a PageSpeed score of 100 for mobile user experience :) (with `ngrok -c` | compression mode)
-- PageSpeed score of 97 for desktop user experience
+- *index.html* achieves a PageSpeed score of 97 for desktop user experience (with `ngrok -c` | compression mode)
+- time to resize pizzas is less than 5 ms on the *views/pizza.html* page

 ## Prerequisites
 - [Node.js 6.1+](http://nodejs.org) (Download the latest LTS version)